ROBOTIS-GIT/emanual/docs/en/platform/op/references.md

 Values range from 0 (0x00) to 253 (0xFD), Value 254 (0xFE) is used as the Broadcast ID.
 If the Broadcast ID is used to transmit Instruction Packet, then it can command to all Dynamixels.

-`Note` Please be careful not to duplicate the ID of connected Dynamixels.
+**NOTE** : Please be careful not to duplicate the ID of connected Dynamixels.
 {: .notice}

 ###### Baud Rate